NikolaiKh/gui-Lakeshore-temperature-controller/README.md

 You are free to extend the gui with other controls, here is the basic stuff I needed in my lab.

-It should work with models 330, 336, 340.
+It should work with models 330, 336, 340 (main features only).
 My gui is tested with 340 only, connected via GPIB.
 PyVisa is used for connection.

 Have fun ;))